Quantum Listenings -- Amateur Sonification of Vacuum and other Noises: Conclusion

 \section{Conclusion}

-A quantum physicist with some affinities to noise and music has tried himself for this paper in amateur sonification.
+A quantum physicist with some affinities to noise and music has tried himself for this paper in sonification.
 In a few examples, I have illustrated or better: brought to the ear of the reader, how visual and audio representations are different.
-The two main human perceptions indeed complement themselves quite efficiently when they are confronted with a complex signal.
+The two main human perceptions indeed complement themselves quite efficiently when they are confronted with a complex signal, \ch{as also observed by Iannis Xenakis:

+``We are capable of speaking two languages at the same time.
+One is addressed to the eyes, the other to the ears.
+The content of the communication is different but sometimes there's a link between the two.'' \cite{wiki_Xenakis} }

 The ear is a superb Fourier transformer and filters even weak signals out of ambient noise.
 A spectrum that looks clustered becomes more evenly spaced in the logarithmic scale familiar from musical notation (Fig.\:\ref{fig:hydrogen-piano}).
-The eye captures information at a glance, but both senses require some training and background culture to be able to identify features.
-The mathematical music pieces provided here and in the Appendix may be fun to train your acoustic memory.
-An additional exercise inspired by number theory would be to use the (approximately logarithmic) distribution of prime numbers as a source of ``inspired randomness'' for synthesizing a sequence of notes.
-Finally, the examples from atomic physics have brought forward the unusual separations of time scales related to high quality factors (Sec.\:\ref{s:quantum-chord}) -- or conversely the fairly broad spectral structures in the local density of quantum energy fluctuations (Sec.\:\ref{s:Bose-gas-spectrogram}).
+The eye captures information at a glance, but both senses require some training and background culture to identify features.
+The mathematical music pieces sketched here may be fun to train your acoustic memory.
+An additional \textbf{exercise} inspired by number theory would be to use the (approximately logarithmic) distribution of prime numbers as a source of ``inspired randomness'' for synthesizing a sequence of notes.
+Finally, the examples from atomic physics have brought forward the unusual separation of time scales related to high quality factors (Sec.\:\ref{s:quantum-chord}) -- or conversely the fairly broad spectral structures in the local density of quantum energy fluctuations (Sec.\:\ref{s:Bose-gas-spectrogram}).

-As a final exercise, I would suggest to sonify the jump dynamics of an individual quantum state \cite{Sauter1986, Stenholm1997} and encode it in a short list of pitches (its spectrum) whose intensities are proportional to the current probability amplitudes.
-This way of ``listening to the quantum'' will certainly not resolve the discussion around the meaning of a quantum measurement \cite{Mermin2014}, but perhaps provide a complementary challenge to the participants' senses.
+As a final \textbf{exercise}, I would suggest to sonify the jump dynamics of an individual quantum state \cite{Sauter1986, Stenholm1997} and encode it in a short list of pitches (its spectrum) whose intensities are proportional to the current probability amplitudes. \ch{Stereo signals can provide a way to convey quantum coherences (relative phases) \cite{Christie24}.} This way of ``listening to the quantum'' will certainly not resolve the discussion around the meaning of a quantum measurement \cite{Mermin2014}, but perhaps provide a complementary challenge to the participants' senses.

 2ex

 \acknowledgement{ \textit{Acknowledgements.} The graphics in this paper have been produced with the Matplotlib and Ocenaudio software, the musical scores with Lilypond, digits of $\pi$ and $e$ were provided by Wolfram Alpha.
 The research of C.H.\ is supported by the \emph{Deutsche Forschungsgemeinschaft} (DFG) with SFB1636, project ID 510943930, Projects No.\ A01 and A04.
 I thank Regina Hoffmann-Vogel for shared lecturing on force microscopy. }